ProfessorFichte/More-RPG-Library/README.md

 - To Do

 ### 6. Conditional Loot Spell Scroll Function 📜
 With this function you can easily add specific spell scrolls from specific spell pools to your loot tables.
-You can also blacklist spells and set the Minimum and maximum Tier of a spell.
+You can also blacklist spells and set the minimum and maximum tier of a spell.

 ```json
 {